btrif/bittrex/README.md

 When I was taking the decision to use cron I also considered to use service (daemons) as processes but because of the memory limitations I prefered the cron way.
+Sensitive data & trading strategy files are not present.

 I will briefly explain what it does and how it works.